Aubrey de Vere, 20th Earl of Oxford: Family

-Sometime between 1665 and 1670, de Vere began an affair with Diana Kirke, daughter of George Kirke, groom of the bedchamber to Charles II and granddaughter of Aurelian Townshend.
+Sometime between 1665 and 1670, de Vere began an affair with Diana Kirke, daughter of Anne Killigrew and George Kirke, groom of the bedchamber to Charles II and granddaughter of Aurelian Townshend.
 "Following a public spat" with Davenport, Kirke became de Vere's "public mistress."
-A sultry portrait of Diana Kirke painted by Sir Peter Lely during this period shows her standing in a swirling gold gown, her right breast exposed, her right arm hanging seductively by her side, a rose in her hand.
+A sultry portrait of Diana Kirke painted by Sir Peter Lely during this period shows her standing in a swirling gold gown, her left breast exposed, her left arm hanging seductively by her side, a rose in her hand.
 Lely paints the centre of the rose's folded petals and the tip of Diana's bare breast from the same palette.
-The rose's heavy head droops oddly, drawing the viewer's eye--the Earl's eye--from breast to folded petals to folds beneath the heavy folds of Diana's slipping, slippery dress.
-The result is as close to soft porn as 17th-century portraiture can get, and it appears to have hit its mark.

 In January 1672, Oxford married Diana Kirke.
 The Anglican service was held at Whitehall with Oxford's chaplain officiating.
 In a church court case brought by Hester Davenport and heard in 1686, de Vere defended himself against the charge of bigamy by admitting that he had staged their wedding.
 The court concluded that "Davenport and Oxford had indeed gone through some sort of ceremony but failed to establish that it had been performed by a genuine clergyman.
 Hester Davenport was thus unable to prove that she was anything other than a discarded mistress."
-The man who officiated, dressed as a minister, was likely one of Oxford's servants, a groom or a trumpeter, in disguise.
+The man who officiated, dressed as a clergyman, was likely one of Oxford's servants, a groom or a trumpeter, in disguise.
 Davenport had assumed she was legally married.
 Though she lost the case, she continued to use her married name and fought to have her son declared legitimate.
 She remained single until de Vere died.